kkilobyte/ditch-cros/readme.md

 1. No Ubuntu support.
 (Fuck Canonical and Ubuntu anyways.)
 2. Requires driver fuckery on all OSes, and unsupported OSes will have issues.
 3. No ARM support EXCEPT with method 4 and 5.
-4. Paid Windows driver, (support CoolStar anyways).
+4. Paid Windows audio driver, (on non-EOL and non-Stoneyridge Chromebooks, support CoolStar anyways).
 ## Full ROM
 1. No Chrome or Chromium OS support, (you will run into driver issues like with audio or the trackpad).
 2. Requires WP to be OFF